mzhang00/MKS22X-FinalProject/README.md

 * Added text for health, armor, strength, speed
 * Changed colors of each text
 * Added stroke for gameMenu, changed background to white
+* Added mainMenu to have a box to click to start the game, it works.
+* Fixed bug where enemy would not stop shooting if it were out of the player's detection range

 May 29th 2019:
 =======================================================================================